ppbrown/fluxcd-public-demo/README.md

 Do note that you will need to keep the fork publically accessible for it to work, unless you go to the extra trouble of setting up github access credentials.

-# Choose your Adventure

-There are TWO possible demo paths to choose from.
-Flux allows use of "direct" kustomization definitions of apps, or use of Helm charts
-(or even a mix of both)

-The choice of which style to use may be driven by more than just "Do I like/dislike Helm charts?"
-Base Flux does not give you much in the way of hand-holding.
-It does not give you deep diagnostics on components that have been deployed (You are expected to use `kubectl` for that).
-However, if you have deployed helm under flux, you can use helm for additional visibility. eg

-    helm status guestbook --show-resources

-You will need to choose between kustomize, or helm, in step 3 below.

 # Prerequisites and install steps